AlanNicholson/Mario-Kart-Wiimmfi-Scraping/README.md

-# Mario-Kart-Wiimmfe-Scraping
+# Mario-Kart-Wiimmfi-Scraping
 ##wiiSc
 Written in Python 3.5.2
-Data from the Wiimmfe Mario Kart Servers
+Data from the Wiimmfi Mario Kart Servers

-Searches Wiimmfe MKW server for friends and alerts when they join.
+Searches Wiimmfi MKW server for friends and alerts when they join.
 Searches for player name and returns Friend-Code.
 Creates a list of players currently online with Friend-Codes and points.